 After breakfast, follow our guide for an adventurous hike that will take you through some amazing sights appreciating a variety of crops, including the famous coca leaf, used for hundreds of years as a sacred plant.
 This last section will be downhill to La Playa.
 Here, you’ll have a typical lunch prepared by a local cook.

-Following an early start at Llaqtapata, you’ll continue walking through beautiful views of some waterfalls, stopping at a Natural lookout to spot the Machu Picchu Mountain.
+Following an early start, you’ll continue walking through beautiful views of some waterfalls, stopping at a Natural lookout to spot Machu Picchu Mountain.
 Find more fields filled with coca and other plantations such as bananas, and coffee en route along with interesting facts and insights delivered by our expert guide.

 At 4.30 am we’ll head to the Inka citadel of Machupicchu, through a 1-hour walkway in the middle of the jungle, this will allow us to explore Machu Picchu in the early morning before the crowds.

-Benefit from a 2-hour guided tour on your arrival, and learn more about the temples, palaces, priest houses, and more.
-Get some free time to explore at leisure, or use it to climb to the top of Huaynapicchu or the Machu Picchu mountains, if booked in advance they will assure you get unparallel views over the Citadel.
-Alternatively, you can trek to the Sun Gate at the main entrance of the Inka Trail.
+Benefit from 2.5 hours guided tour on your arrival, and learn more about the temples, palaces, priest houses, and more.
+Get some short free time to explore at leisure, or use it to climb to the top of Huaynapicchu or the Machu Picchu mountains (extra cost, subject to availability), if booked in advance they will assure you get unparallel views over the Citadel.

-Take the train to Ollantaytambo at approximately 6:30 PM and then catch the bus back to Cusco for a drop-off at your hotel or hostel on arrival.
+Take the train to Ollantaytambo in the afternoon and then catch the bus back to Cusco for a drop-off at your hotel or hostel on arrival.